marmelab/ng-admin/README.md

 * `interceptor(function)`
 Used to transform data from the API into an array of element.

-### DashboardView Settings
+### dashboardView Settings

 * `order(Number)`
-Defines the order Dashboard panel in the dashboard
+Define the order of the Dashboard panel for this entity in the dashboard

-### ListView Settings
+### listView Settings

 * `perPage(Number)`
-Defines the number of element displayed in a page
+Define the number of element displayed in a page

 * `pagination(function)`
-Defines parameters used to paginate the API:
+Define the parameters used to paginate the API:

-        myView.pagination(function(page, maxPerPage) {
+        listView.pagination(function(page, maxPerPage) {
             return {
                 begin: (page - 1) * maxPerPage,
                 end: page * maxPerPage